Crypto-Erasure

 How does crypto-erasure work?

-Crypto-erasure permanently renders user data unrecoverable by destroying the per-user Data Encryption Key (DEK) rather than overwriting individual grain blobs.
-This context database encrypts every grain with AES-256-GCM using the user’s DEK, so destroying the key makes all associated AI memory computationally infeasible to decrypt — there is no partially-deleted state.
+Crypto-erasure permanently renders data unrecoverable by destroying the memory’s Data Encryption Key (DEK) in the platform’s managed key service rather than overwriting individual grain blobs.
+This context database encrypts every grain with AES-256-GCM under the memory DEK, so destroying the key makes all associated AI memory computationally infeasible to decrypt — there is no partially-deleted state.

-The forget_user() operation executes a deterministic sequence: emit a UserErased audit event (audit-first ordering), delete all grain blobs and index entries (hexastore, FTS, vector, entity_latest), redact cross-user grains where the erased entity appears as subject or object, destroy the user’s DEK from the key store (crypto-erasure), run secondary warm/cold tier blob deletion, and return an ErasureProof.
-Grain deletion happens before key destruction because the DEK is needed to locate encrypted index entries.
-This approach is faster than data overwriting (O(1) key destruction vs O(n) blob rewrites) and provides cryptographic certainty of deletion.
+The forget_user() operation executes a deterministic sequence: emit a UserErased audit event (audit-first ordering), delete all grain blobs and index entries (graph, full-text, vector, entity_latest), redact cross-user grains where the erased entity appears as subject or object, destroy the memory’s key in the platform’s managed key service (crypto-erasure), and return an ErasureProof.
+Grain deletion happens before key destruction because the key is needed to locate encrypted index entries.
+This is a single-path operation — there is no object-storage cleanup pass.
+The approach is faster than data overwriting (O(1) key destruction vs O(n) blob rewrites) and provides cryptographic certainty of deletion.

 The UserErased audit event records the key fingerprint (first 16 hex chars of SHA-256 of the key) and grain count for forensic correlation without revealing the actual key material.